tme-osx/TME-AIX/revenueassurance/ReadMe.md

 ## Revenue Assurance with AI for Telco
-Revenue Fraud detection is a domain where traditional machine learning models, such as tree-based methods, often perform very well.
+Revenue Assurance is a domain where traditional machine learning models, such as tree-based methods, often perform very well.
 Specifically, models like the Balanced Random Forest  (01-xxx worx) can be advantageous due to their inherent ability to handle class imbalance and their interpretability.<br>

 We gave a chance for a Transformer-NN (02-xxx worx) model with same dataset but it has been a miserable experience, as such models needs much more data to capturing complex patterns and interactions and also requires significantly more computational power and time for training. <br>